 -

-Meal & Activity Schedules Complementary cues that reinforce the desired shift.
+Meal and Activity Schedules Complementary cues that reinforce the desired shift.

 References